Florida Commercial Auto Insurance

 Peace of mind for you and your employees the road,

-As a business owner, you may have one or more vehicles, such as delivery vehicles, taxis, limos or buses.
-The right commercial auto insurance covers you for accidents, injuries and other incidents that can put those investments at risk.
-WE can provide business auto insurance to meet your needs from trips across the country to local deliveries.
-With Commercial Auto Insurance our agents at WE Insure, we’ll work with you one-on-one to create a customized policy that Server our Business needs.
+Commercial vehicle insurance is a policy of physical damage and liability coverages for amounts, situations, and usage not covered by a personal auto policy.
+As a business owner, you may have one or more vehicles, such as delivery vehicles, taxis, limos, or buses.
+The right commercial auto insurance covers you for accidents, injuries, and other incidents that can put those investments at risk.
+We can provide a business auto insurance policy to meet your needs from trips across the country to local deliveries.

 Why do you need Commercial Auto Insurance?

-Here are some specific circumstances that commercial auto insurance would cover:
+Here are some specific circumstances that personal car insurance would cover:

 What does Commercial Auto Insurance cover?

 Florida auto insurance laws are notably different from many other states, also known as the Florida No-Fault Law.
 Meaning that a driver who is involved in an accident would collect medical, disability, and other compensation from their own insurance company, regardless of whether or not they caused the crash.

 It requires vehicles with four wheels to purchase and carry an auto insurance policy with at least types of coverage — Personal Injury Protection (PIP) and Property Damage Liability (PDL), and each those type of coverage must have a minimum of $10,000 coverage amount.

 Additional coverage types may be available depending on the insurance company that you chose.

 A commercial auto policy also can include coverage for cars you borrow or rent, as well as coverage for employees who use their cars for your business.